-- A. Judging: Thursday 8:00 a.m. in goat barn arena. - Updated 02/23/2023

-- B. Each exhibitor can show up to 3 animals max in market class, this is included in the 6 or 7 animal limit per exhibitor.
+- A. Judging: Thursday 8:00 a.m. - B. Each exhibitor can show up to 3 animals max in market class, this is included in the 6 or 7 animal limit per exhibitor.
 (See goat rules.) - C. All market animals are eligible to show regardless of weight or participation in the market animal sale.
 Market goats must be a minimum of 60 lbs. to be eligible for the market animal sale.
-Small market animal sale participants must follow printed small market animal rules. - D. Does and wethers may compete, however the same goat cannot be entered in any other class. - E. Wethers must be castrated at least 45 days before entry day and healed from being castrated. - F. A market livestock exhibitor may receive up to two premiums in any weight class; however, if an exhibitor has multiple animals in the same weight class, the heaviest animal will automatically be bumped to the next higher weight class, unless the exhibitor notifies the superintendent BY 3:00 PM ON ENTRY DAY that they want both animals to stay in the same weight class.
-If an exhibitor decides to keep two market animals in the same weight class, only another current Waupaca County Junior Fair exhibitor from the goat project can show the other animal. - G. Exhibitors of animals sold in auction will be liable for animals up to the time of delivery to the buyer, which will be release time on Sunday, 4:00 p.m., unless previous arrangements have been made. - H. All market animals must be weighed at official scale and checked in by 3:00 p.m. on entry day.
-Superintendents will determine classes for market goats after weigh in at the fair. - I. Only one Grand and Reserve in market goat "overall".
+Small market animal sale participants must follow printed small market animal rules. - D. Does and wethers may compete, however the same goat cannot be entered in any other class except for Showmanship. - E. Wethers must be castrated at least 45 days before entry day and healed from being castrated. - F. A market livestock exhibitor may receive up to two premiums in any weight class; however, if an exhibitor has multiple animals in the same weight class, the heaviest animal will automatically be bumped to the next higher weight class, unless the exhibitor notifies the superintendent BY NOON ON ENTRY DAY that they want both animals to stay in the same weight class.
+If an exhibitor decides to keep two market animals in the same weight class, only another current Waupaca County Junior Fair exhibitor from the goat project can show the other animal. - G. Exhibitors of animals sold in auction will be liable for animals up to the time of delivery to the buyer, which will be release time on Sunday, 4:00 p.m., unless previous arrangements have been made. - H. All market animals must be weighed at official scale and checked in by noon on entry day.
+Superintendents will determine classes for market goats after weigh in at the fair. - I. Only one Grand and Reserve in market goat "overall". - J. Lot 1 reflects the number of animals the exhibitor will enter in this class.
+If you have one animal, enter lot 1 for your animal one time.
+If you have 2/3 animals, enter lot 1 per each animal (up to 3 animals). - 1.
+Market Goat (up to 3 animals)